Notice of Pre-AIA or AIA Status

 and decode the second plurality of coding units (segment a current picture into regions—local motion selected for region [0080]) using the individually determined motion vectors (regular MVs can be applied to each block within the region [0080]), whereby local motion in the second region is reconstructed (where the MVs are inferred by prediction [0080]).

-One of ordinary skill in the art before the application was filed would have been motivated to order the global motion vector of Liu first in the merge list of Liu because Lee teaches that assigning higher priority to a merge candidate that is most likely to be used—and because persons of ordinary skill in the art know that global motion is most likely to be used in certain regions of the image—results in bit-savings and minimal encoder/decoder complexity increase [0033], improving the efficiency and quality of encoding.
+One of ordinary skill in the art before the application was filed would have been motivated to order the global motion vector of Liu first in the merge list of Liu because Okada teaches that assigning a lower index to the motion vector used most frequently reduces the coding amount of the index [0415], improving coding efficiency while maintaining video quality.

 receive a bitstream including a coded picture (video bitstream at the video decoder [0112]), the coded picture including a first region with common motion (segment a current picture into regions—global motion selected for region [0080]) having a first contiguous plurality of coding units (CTU, slice, tile [0037]) and a second region with local motion (segment a current picture into regions—local motion selected for region [0080]) having a second contiguous plurality of coding units (CTU, slice, tile [0037]) and an intra-predicted coding unit (intra prediction is used on a block basis [0004]);

-construct for each coding unit in the first region (segment a current picture into regions—global motion selected for region [0080]) a motion vector candidate list (merge candidate list [0093]), each motion vector candidate list having a common motion vector (a position in the merge candidate list that points to a position coded in global motion compensation mode [0093]), …;
+construct for each coding unit (coding unit, CU, in the LCU/CTU [0003]) in the first region (segment a current picture into regions—global motion selected for region [0080]) a motion vector candidate list (GMC mode selected for the region, merge index signaled for the region [0027]; merge candidate list construction [0093]), each motion vector candidate list (merge candidate list [0093]) having a common motion vector (a position in the merge candidate list that points to a position coded in global motion compensation mode [0093]), wherein the common motion vector (global motion model [0080]) is shared (there is one global motion model for the unit [0080]) by each of the first contiguous plurality of coding units (coding unit, CU, in the LCU/CTU [0003]) in the first region (segment a current picture into regions—global motion selected for region [0080]), wherein the motion vector candidate lists are ordered (inherent: there is a list and an index in the list, therefore the elements in the list have an order) …;

 decode the first plurality (segment a current picture into regions—global motion selected for region [0080]) of coding units (CTU, slice, tile [0037]) using the common motion vector (global motion compensation in a coded region [0037]) from the motion vector candidate lists (using the merge index, a position in the merge candidate list that points to a position coded in global motion compensation mode [0093]), whereby a picture region with common motion is reconstructed in the first region (segment a current picture into regions—global motion selected for region [0080]);